eWaterCycle/era5cli/docs/source/instructions.rst

 Show information on available variables and levels.

 positional arguments:
- --name       Enter list name to print info list:
+ name       Enter list name to print info list:

               :samp:`levels` for all available pressure levels